 When you’re a beginner investor, the right forex account can be so much more than simply a platform for placing trades.
 It can help you build a solid investing foundation — functioning as a teacher, advisor, and investment analyst — and serve as a lifelong portfolio co-pilot as your skills and strategy mature.

 Not much.
 Note that many of the forex brokers have no account minimums for standard forex accounts.
 Once you open an account, all it takes to get started is enough money to cover the cost of a single trade.
 However, to increase the odds of success avoid starting with less than $1.000 (See also What is forex and how does it work)

 Trading costs definitely matter to active and high-volume traders.
 If you’re a high-volume trader — buying bundles of 100 to 500 lots at a time, for example — brokers offering an ECN Account with zero spread are cost-effective options.
 Spreads are less of a factor for buy-and-hold traders, a strategy we recommend for the investors (See How to Trade Forex to succeed right from the start).

 Most brokers do not charge a commission per trade, spread and swap are the only costs.
 But other factors — access to a range of investments or training tools — may be more valuable than saving a few bucks when you purchase shares (See How to seek professional support).

 Is my money insured?
 What kind of forex account?
-How quickly can I start forex trading?
+How quickly can I start forex trading in Kenya?
 The short answers are:

 Understanding how to choose a forex broker is important, but if you want some help, sign-up and our trainers will provide you step-by-step guidance to get started.
 Start trading and test a forex broker in real-time with a 20$ welcome bonus.
 Use code WELCOME20 at registration.